awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

    1. You can customize the suppression list table by choosing the gear icon \- a modal will be presented where you can customize page size, line wrap, and columns to view \- after making your selections, choose **Confirm**\.
 The suppression list table will reflect your viewing choices\.

-## Removing individual email addresses from the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-delete"></a>
+## Removing individual email addresses from your Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-delete"></a>

 If an address is on the suppression list for your account, but you know that the address shouldn't be on the list, you can remove it by using [DeleteSuppressedDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_DeleteSuppressedDestination.html) operation in the SES API v2\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To remove individual addresses from the account\-level suppression list using the AWS CLI**
+**To remove individual addresses from your account\-level suppression list using the AWS CLI**
 + At the command line, enter the following command:

 ------